Course Overview

 Week Two

 A remote and highly challenging 6-day mini expedition on the Hardangervidda Plateau.
 This is a very physical week, which requires good levels of strength and endurance fitness.
 Before arriving on the course you should be satisfied that you have the physical ability to pull a 40kg sled up and down hills at a gentle but consistent pace for 8 hours a day for 6 days straight.
-If by the end of week one any student has been assessed by the instructors to be absolutely unable to sustain this level of activity they may not be able to continue and partake in week two.

 I never thought I’d learn so much.
 It’s by far the best outdoor workshop that I ever attended.
 Totally focused in preparing us to go safe and with all the knowledge to have a enjoyable expedition, instead of just surviving a South Pole trip.